-Still another important part of the Museum's collection is its Russian enamel works made by the leading Russian jewelry firms of the second half of the 19th and early 20th centuries: P. Ovchinnikov, I. Khlebnikov, A. Kuzmichev, the Grachev Brothers and many others.
-Separate mention is owed to the more than 100 items made by Feodor Rückert, the accomplished Moscow master of enamel who worked with the House of Fabergé.
+The Fabergé Museum also has a significant collection of enamel articles created by the leading Russian firms of the second half of the 19th and early 20th centuries: Pavel Ovchinnikov, Ivan Khlebnikov, Antip Kuzmichev, the Grachev Brothers and many more.
+The Museum also features one of the largest collections of Feodor Rückert artworks in the world – on display are more than 100 items created by the accomplished master of enamel and frequent collaborator with Carl Fabergé's firm.

 In order to provide a more complete appreciation for the Fabergé era in all its diversity, the Museum contains an exceptional collection of Russian icons, whose precious revetments were crafted by the best jewelers of the day.